Saucter/Rihal-data-engineering-challenge/README.md

 All of the aforementioned libraries could be installed immediately using the (pip install "name") command for the exception of pytesseract, which would initially have to be downloaded from git-hub page containing it: https://github.com/UB-Mannheim/tesseract/wiki (Installation steps are included)

-As staeted, all libraries would have to be initally installed using the terminal command (pip install "name")
+As stated, all libraries would have to be initally installed using the terminal command (pip install "name")

 pip list:
 * pip install DateTime